pagkly/Zed/Investopedia3/Smart Contracts What You Need to Know.md

 Smart Contracts: What You Need to Know
 ## What Is a Smart Contract?

 A smart contract is a self-executing contract with the terms of the agreement between buyer and seller being directly written into lines of code.
-The code and the agreements contained therein exist across a distributed, decentralized [blockchain](https://www.investopedia.com/terms/b/blockchain.asp) network.
+The code and the agreements contained therein exist across a distributed, decentralized [[blockchain]](https://www.investopedia.com/terms/b/blockchain.asp) network.
 The code controls the execution, and transactions are trackable and irreversible.

 Smart contracts permit trusted transactions and agreements to be carried out among disparate, anonymous parties without the need for a central authority, legal system, or external enforcement mechanism.

-While blockchain technology has come to be thought of primarily as the foundation for bitcoin, it has evolved far beyond underpinning the [virtual currency](https://www.investopedia.com/articles/forex/091013/future-cryptocurrency.asp).
+While blockchain technology has come to be thought of primarily as the foundation for bitcoin, it has evolved far beyond underpinning the [[virtual currency]](https://www.investopedia.com/articles/forex/091013/future-cryptocurrency.asp).

 ### What You Need to Know